 - RAIL 0116 - Introduction to Railway Infrastructure

-Give learners a basic knowledge of the railways’ main infrastructure (track, railcars, locomotives, and their maintenance), as well as an introduction to the specific Canadian Railway Operating Rules, and how they impact major functions within railway operations.
+This course will give learners a basic knowledge of the railways’ main infrastructure aspects (track, freight railcars, locomotives and their maintenance), as well as an introduction to the specific Canadian Railway Operating Rules and how they impact major functions within railway operations.

-- RAIL 0117 - Railway Equipment Air Brakes Refresher
+- RAIL 0117 - Freight Railway Equipment Air Brakes Refresher

 - RAIL 0118 - Crew Resource Management for Railway